-Here’s a quick look at how the City’s School Trees Program works: Project applications are accepted, reviewed and approved throughout the year, however, planting is normally scheduled between October and April so this may be a factor to consider along with the school calendar in making application.
+Here’s a quick look at how the City’s School Trees Program works: Project applications are accepted, reviewed, and approved throughout the year in conjunction with the respective school district.
+Keep in mind that tree planting is normally scheduled between October and April, so this may be a factor to consider along with the school calendar in making application.
 Urban Forestry provides the needed tools and trees, as well as technical assistance for each approved project, leading up to and on the day of the planting.
-Students serve as the primary planters, giving them a sense of ownership and increasing their knowledge of trees.
+With support of Urban Forestry staff, students serve as the primary planters, giving them a sense of ownership and increasing their knowledge of trees.
 Schools that participate in the program must commit to watering their new trees for a minimum of two years following planting.

 Urban Forestry is interested in working with principals, teachers or staff at K-12 schools in Vancouver interested in adding approximately five or more trees to school property.

 Please note: We recognize that not all schools may be participating in the program at any given time.
 Some districts may have pre-identified areas or schools where planting projects can be allowed.
 In addition, proposed project organizers must agree to help plant trees and commit to a two-year maintenance plan following the tree planting.
 To provide a successful partnership in planting and growing healthy trees, each proposed project must meet with the approval of your school principal and/or facilities department.